 What we do

-While ethics rules may change to reflect advances in technology or best practices, maintaining a strong culture of ethics is a bedrock of the CIO and the mayor’s administration.
+Ethics rules may change to reflect advances in technology or best practices.
+Maintaining a strong culture of ethics is a bedrock of the Chief Integrity Office and the Mayor’s administration.
+Taxpayers deserve no less.

 Sarah E. Stevenson was appointed Chief Integrity Officer in March 2020.